ECG Audit Checklist & Training: Cut Placement Errors 82%

 2. Observation 10 ECGs Watch expert perform ECGs Checklist signed by mentor

-3. Simulation 20 repetitions Mannequin practice 3 consecutive correct placements
+3. Simulation 20 reps Mannequin / volunteer practice 3 consecutive correct placements

 4. Supervised 30 ECGs Real patients, direct oversight ≥90% accuracy on spot-checks